 On our route back down the mountains from the farming regions we were lucky enough to experience the Queen Elizabeth Nation Park in all its glory.
-Traveling along the river that connects Lake George to Lake Edward encountering much of the park's wildlife and a number of Elephant families along the way.
+Traveling along the river that connects Lake George to Lake Edward, we encountered much of the park's wildlife and a number of Elephant families along the way.

-Day 2 we traveled north along the base of the Rwenzori’s to Bugoye Coffee Station, one of Jonny’s more recent station setups.
-This station was set up due to a large number of high altitude farms in the surrounding mountains that in the past had struggled with transporting their cherries down the treacherous tracks, having to cover large distances without the use of a vehicle in many cases.
-Bugoye station sits at the foot of a steep section of the Rwenzori Mountain range which made for spectacular views, but also displayed how difficult navigating this terrain would be for the farm we could see along the summit.
+We travelled north along the base of the Rwenzori’s to Bugoye Coffee Station, one of Jonny’s more recent station setups.
+This station was set up due to a large number of high-altitude farms in the surrounding mountains that in the past had struggled with transporting their cherries down the treacherous tracks, having to cover large distances without the use of a vehicle in many cases.
+Bugoye station sits at the foot of a steep section of the Rwenzori Mountain range, which made for spectacular views but also displayed how difficult navigating this terrain would be for the farm we could see along the summit.
 Even with the new washing station location, these smaller yield farmers were still unable to travel the distance required.

 After looking around the facility we were taken to a sampling room to cup some of the latest coffees that had arrived at the station.
 This ranged from coffees from the Rwenzori mountains to the east, to coffees from Mount Elgon bordering Kenya to the west, including many different coffee varietals and processes.
 We were able to choose a number of stunning coffees from these regions which we aim to introduce later this year.
 After a short lunch break, we took to the road once again to make the seven-hour drive east to Mount Elgon, where we managed to stop off at another processing plant before dusk, which provided the link between this region and the central plant in Kampala we drove from earlier that day.

-From here we made our way back down the mountain once conditions had improved, so much so that the heat in this region coupled with the steep decline caused our brakes to ignite into flames which delayed our return to base.
+From here we made our way back down the mountain once conditions had improved, which they did so much so that the heat in this region, coupled with the steep decline caused our brakes to ignite into flames which delayed our return to base.
 Luckily, our convoy returned intact at dusk and we had the evening to prepare for our long journey back to the UK the following morning.